BrianGardnerAtl/website/_drafts/compose_profile_image.md

     <img src="/assets/images/compose_7/round_profile_image.png" alt="Preview pane showing the circle clipped profile image."/>
 </div>

 The last update to the profile image is to add padding.
-This is acheived by providing the padding modifier to the `Surface` and specifiying the amount.
+This is achieved by providing the padding modifier to the `Surface` and specifying the amount.

 <script src="https://gist.github.com/BrianGardnerAtl/a610a4dd306471361d2d85c888eb982a.js"></script>